PlayEveryWare/eos_plugin_for_unity/README.md

 See [here](/docs/macOS/README_macOS.md).

-## Build steps For Native Libraries
+## Building Native Libraries

- Build the Visual Studio solutions for the native DLLs, extra platform specific instructions may be located in the docs for that platform.
+ Build the Visual Studio solutions for the native DLLs (extra platform specific instructions may be located in the docs for that platform).

 1. In your local repository, navigate to the `lib/NativeCode/DynamicLibraryLoaderHelper_[PLATFORM]` folder of your platform choice in [NativeCode](/lib/NativeCode).